Allan Ivo Steel

-Allan Ivo Steel (1892–1917) was an English cricketer.
+Allan Ivo Steel (27 September 1892 – 8 October 1917) was an English cricketer and soldier.

+Early life

 Allan Steel was born in Toxteth Park, Liverpool, the son of the Lancashire cricketer A. G. Steel.
 He attended Eton College, and played in Fowler's match in 1910.

+Cricket

 As a right-handed batsman and a right-arm slow bowler, he represented Marylebone Cricket Club (MCC) and also Middlesex in two first-class matches in 1912.